Xaxis/jquery.devgrid/README.md

 ```

 This can be useful in cases where you're using code which should respond at different breakpoints.
 Tracking the value of
-the `data-devgrid-x-breakpoint` attribute can provide just the feedback you need to fire your code when you need to to
+the `data-devgrid-bp` attribute can provide just the feedback you need to fire your code when you need to to
 match your media queries.

 ### DevGrid Visualization w/o Tracking